8.5. Ring Buffer and Local Buffer

 Bulk-writing:

-When executing the following SQL commands, the ring buffer size is 16 MB:- COPY FROM command.
+The following SQL commands are executed.
+In these cases, the ring buffer size is 16 MB:- COPY FROM command.

 - CREATE TABLE AS command.